arangodb/docs/3.8/aql/functions-bit.md

 ---
 layout: default
 description: AQL offers some bit manipulation and interpretation functions for bitwise arithmetic
+title: AQL Bit Functions
 ---
 Bit functions
 =============

+<small>Introduced in: v3.8.0</small>

 AQL offers some bit manipulation and interpretation functions for bitwise arithmetic.

-These functions can operate on numeric integer values in the range between 0 and 4294967295 `(2^32) - 1`, both included.
+These functions can operate on numeric integer values in the range between 0 and 4294967295 (2<sup>32</sup> - 1), both included.
 This allows treating numbers as bitsets of up to 32 members.
 Using any of the bit functions on numbers outside the supported range will make the function return `null` and register a warning.

 The value range for the bit functions is conservatively small, so that no precision loss or rounding errors should occur when the input/output values of bit functions are passed around or sent over the wire to client applications with unknown precision number types.

-The following bit functions are supported:

 BIT_AND()
 ---------

 `BIT_AND(numbersArray) → result`

 And-combines the numeric values in *numbersArray* into a single numeric result value.

 - **numbersArray** (array): array with numeric input values
 - returns **result** (number): and-combined result

 The function expects an array with numeric values as its input.
 The values in the array must be numbers, which must not be negative.
-The maximum supported input number value is (2^32) - 1.
-Input number values outside the allowed range will make the function return **null** and produce a warning.
-Any null values in the input array are ignored.
+The maximum supported input number value is 2<sup>32</sup> - 1.
+Input number values outside the allowed range will make the function return `null` and produce a warning.
+Any `null` values in the input array are ignored.

 `BIT_AND(value1, value2) → result`

-If two numbers are passed as individual function parameters to *BIT_AND()*, it will return the bitwise and value of its two operands.
-Only numbers in the range 0 to (2^32) - 1 are allowed as input values.
+If two numbers are passed as individual function parameters to `BIT_AND()`, it will return the bitwise and value of its two operands.
+Only numbers in the range 0 to 2<sup>32</sup> - 1 are allowed as input values.

 - **value1** (number): first operand
 - **value2** (number): second operand